konsklav/nlp_su_labs/README.md

 # Natural Language Processing - Labs

 ## Overview
-This repo contains the Jupyter notebooks I worked with in the labs of the NLP course of the Artificial Intelligence programme in Stockholm University.
+This repo contains the Jupyter notebooks I worked with in the labs of the NLP course of the Artificial Intelligence MSc programme in Stockholm University.

 They are separated in folders with their own description and auxiliary files.

 ## Notebooks